 - Local art

 If you’re on a journey to create a new outdoor dining area for your restaurant, we wish you the best of luck!
-WeatherPort Shelter Systems™ has worked with restaurant owners and managers for the past 50 years, and we’re very experienced in creating customized fabric structures to enhance all outdoor dining experiences.
+WeatherPort® has worked with restaurant owners and managers for the past 50 years, and we’re very experienced in creating customized fabric structures to enhance all outdoor dining experiences.
 Our tensioned fabric structures offer unmatched durability and are a fantastic investment in your restaurant’s continued success.

 Contact us today to find out how a WeatherPort fabric structure can fit into your outdoor dining plan.
+Need an outdoor restaurant canopy fast?
+Start custom-designing a 10′ x 10′ canopy for your restaurant now.